 Brookfields accident and incident reporting procedure should be followed upon returning to school.
-Accidents involving injury to a pupil or adult require a detailed recording of the incident.
-Pupil accidents are to be recorded on CPOMS.
-Adult accidents are to be recorded in the school's accident book, located in the school office.
+Accidents involving injury to a pupil or adult require a detailed written record of the incident which should be retained on file in support of the report in the Incident Report Book/Accident Report Form.